stanhelsloot/project/PROCESS.md

   and the map stuff.
 A wait time was implemented to make sure all circles were removed (which also uses transitions (looks better)) but this looks a tad too slow.
+# Tuesday week 2
+- Discovered the stacked bar chart requires the data in a different format, so a new file (stacked_data.json) was made using the stacked_converter.py script.